 Again – Be Intentional!
 Keep Your Balance-

 The point of all this is intentionality, even with rest.
 It’s that dynamic balance thing.
-I am a long time used of a tool to help pull this, my dreams, visions, goals, tasks and even surprises into focus.
+I am a long-time user of a tool to help pull my dreams, visions, goals, tasks, and even surprises into focus.

 Last, I want to give the underlying secret to it all.
 It is found in the Gospel of Matthew spoken by Jesus: “Come to Me, all you who labor and are heavy laden, and I will give you rest.”